 Stock markets fell on Wednesday led by consumer services, industrials, and healthcare.
 The S&P 500 dropped by -0.40% while the Dow Jones Industrial Average fell -0.44% and the Nasdaq declined -0.42%.

-It was November 2008 and I’d been trading full time for only a couple of months.
+It was November 2008 and I was a graduate futures trader for a trading house in the UK.
+I’d been trading full time for only a couple of months.

 The credit crunch was in full force and every day presented new challenges and headaches.

 Until Lehman Brothers collapsed I had been doing well.
 Trading a small account, I was happily bringing in a reasonable £300 a day.

 Then, everything changed.
 People thought the financial system might collapse and the markets went into chaos.
 The FTSE 100 would drop massively in the space of a couple of minutes.